 In this video, we'll plot American generations in a chart with floating bars.

-How can we plot these generations in an easy to ready bar chart?
+How can we plot these generations in an easy-to-read bar chart?

 This seems like a simple problem, but a solution takes a little creative thinking.

 To help illustrate the challenge, I'll plot this data in the most obvious way.